DomenicoArmillotta/LargeScaleProject_SocialWine/README.md

 Graph Db:
 - [x] Crud in Graph
-- [x] 1 advanced og graph ----> TO BE TESTED
+- [x] 1 advanced og graph ----> TESTED
-- [x] 2 advanced on graph ----> TO BE TESTED
+- [x] 2 advanced on graph ---->TESTED
 - [x] Create query ADD_POST where you specify the winery, the title, the description, the creator.
-In order to create the "created" and "Belong" relationships ----> TO BE TESTED
+In order to create the "created" and "Belong" relationships ----> TESTED
 - [x] create the random follow between user (a function that admin can launch)[randomFollowByUser] ----> TO BE TESTED
 - [x] create the random like between user and post (a function that admin can launch) [randomLikeByUser] ----> TO BE TESTED
-- [ ] Testing the graph advanced query
+- [x] Testing the graph advanced query
 - [ ] populating the graph db with user -----> <name>
 - [ ] populating the graph db with Post (review) ----> <title,description>
+- [ ] create a function to see all friends in graph db